Does an Electronic Drum Kit Cause Noise Pollution? | 4 Tips

 Make Appointments

-Communication is key: be clear to your neighbors!
+Communication is key: be clear to your neighbours!
 Tell them that your electronic drum kit can produce noise pollution, so that they can take this into account.
-When people are aware of something you often see that they don't mind it.
+If people are aware of something, you will see that they often do not mind.

 If necessary, agree on when you will/not play, for example not in the evenings after 7:00 PM.